jkim3743/Matplotlib/README.md

 ![Laboratory](Laboratory.avif)

 As a data analyst at the company, I've been given access to the complete data from their most recent animal study.
 In this study, 249 mice identified with SCC tumor growth were treated through a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
 The purpose of this study was to compare the performance of drugs of interest, Capomulin, versus the other treatment regimens.
-This project will go deep into numbers.
+This analysis is prescriptive, which means it is to show which option is the best and it will go deep into numbers.

 ## Overview